Musical Mind Piano

 A comprehensive method for learning to play piano when you’re a kid.

 Musical Mind Piano is an approach to teaching piano designed especially for young children.
-Its aim at the beginning is much higher than merely presenting the basic elements.
-It aims to lay a solid foundation on which a lifetime of music making and piano playing can be built, and it seeks to do this by taking seriously the way children naturally learn.
+It aims to lay a solid and sound foundation on which a lifetime of music making and piano playing can be built, and it seeks to do this by taking seriously the way children naturally learn.
 Below is a discussion of these aims and examples from Musical Mind Piano.

 Musical Mind Piano grew from the ideas that